-How the Joint U.S./Mexico Travel Initiative Impacts Our Customers FAQs
+FAQs – How the Joint U.S./Mexico Travel Initiative Impacts You

 Land travel to Mexico or Canada for tourism, shopping, or recreation is not permitted.
 Both the U.S. and Mexican governments intend to temporarily stop any new crossborder tourism traffic.
 The definition of Non-Essential travel includes "travel that is considered tourism or recreational in nature."
 Mexico is not enforcing this restriction.

 Travel for other purposes, such as obtaining medical care, attending business meetings, commuting crossborder to and from jobs in the U.S. or Mexico, and assisting with urgent family matters, and traveling for educational purposes, is not excluded by the initiative, meaning travel is permitted in these instances.